harvester/harvester/enhancements/20220525-system-logging.md

 Loki will not be installed to the cluster by default, but you can manually install it:

-  1. Install the helm chart: `helm install --generate-name --repo https://grafana.github.io/helm-charts --values enhancements/20220525-system-logging/loki-values.yaml --version 2.7.0 loki-stack`s
+  1. Install the helm chart: `helm install --repo https://grafana.github.io/helm-charts --values enhancements/20220525-system-logging/loki-values.yaml --version 2.7.0 --namespace cattle-logging-system loki-stack loki-stack`
   2. Apply the `ClusterFlow` and `ClusterOutput`: `kubectl apply -f enhancements/20220525-system-logging/loki.yaml`

 After some time for the logging operator to load and apply the `ClusterFlow` and `ClusterOutput` you will see the logs